Skip to main content

 Big Query authentication requires the user’s credentials to be entered in Nobl9.
 Users can retrieve their authentication credentials from the Google Cloud Platform as the Service account key file.
 For all necessary details on how to get the Service account key file, refer to the Getting Started with Authentication | BigQuery documentation.

-For the direct connection, the contents of the downloaded Service account key file can be pasted into Nobl9 UI.
-This will activate direct integration with the Big Query APIs to retrieve the data leveraging the SaaS to SaaS infrastructure in Nobl9.
+For the direct connection, pass the contents of the downloaded Service account key file on the Nobl9 Web.
+This activates direct integration with the Big Query APIs to retrieve data, leveraging the SaaS-to-SaaS infrastructure in Nobl9.

-Agent connection requires that the user has a set of BigQuery permissions.
+Agent connection for the user to be granted with BigQuery permissions.
 The minimal set of permissions required for the BigQuery agent connection is:

 bigquery.datasets.get